Miserlou/Zappa/docs/domain_with_free_ssl.md

 # Using Let's Encrypt with Zappa

-This guide will show you the slightly convoluted way of running a Zappa website on a API Gateway Customer Domain Names with a free valid SSL certificate via Let's Encrypt.
+This guide will show you the slightly convoluted way of running a Zappa website on a API Gateway Custom Domain Names with a free valid SSL certificate via Let's Encrypt.

 ## Tool Installation